Corporate anthem: 20th century

-No matter what the future brings, we all will persevere.In 1971, Japanese jazz singer Martha Miyake the Polydor Orchestra performed the "Song of Fujitsu".
+In 1971, Japanese jazz singer Martha Miyake and the Polydor Orchestra performed the "Song of Fujitsu".
 The song, intended as a karaoke sing-along, failed to entice employees because not many of them could read sheet music.

 During a conference in January 1984, Apple screened "We Are Apple (Leading the Way)" to celebrate the rollout of Macintosh 128K.
 It was screened during a corporate presentation, intended to be viewed only by authorized Apple dealers and retailers.

 Sometime before 2001, PwC published "Your World" and "Downright Global," which would find resurgence in popularity in 2002.

 2001-2003 resurgence in popularity

 In 2001, London web developer Chris Raettig launched a corporate anthem website after an acquaintance sent him KPMG's corporate theme song, "Our Vision of Global Strategy".
 Inspired to collect more, Raettig created a website to collect more examples; within a week, his website received 200,000 visits and continuous emails of corporate themes.

 In March 2002, ZDNET purchased the website and "initiated a Top 20 according to number of downloads for each anthem".
 McKinsey & Company's theme proved to be the most popular in 2002; the company denied its officiality and claimed the theme was "just a group of people in our research and information unit having a bit of fun".
 PwC, however, expressed pride at having two songs on the "chart".

 By 2002, CNN Business reported that "[corporate] songs, once the private embarrassment of the board room, have emerged as a cult musical genre with hundreds of thousands of devoted fans".

-Matt Loney of ZDNET explained the site's popularity to CNN Business in 2003:In general the songs reflect managements' poor sense of reality.
+Matt Loney of ZDNET explained the site's popularity to CNN Business in 2003:

+In general the songs reflect managements' poor sense of reality.
 Above a certain level in any company, executives operate in an environment where reality doesn't intrude very much.The songs are popular because they are generally awful.
-People download them for a cringe.Although some firms denied that the song was their official anthem, none requested takedowns of the music from the Corporate Anthems website.
+People download them for a cringe.

+Although some firms denied that the song was their official anthem, none requested takedowns of the music from the Corporate Anthems website.